Pain · Mittelstand

 If US visitors keep bouncing in 15 seconds, describe the file.

-Send the US-facing URL, the German site for comparison, the analytics snapshot showing the bounce.
+Share the US-facing URL, the German site for comparison, and the analytics snapshot showing the bounce.
 Response within one business day.